Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/sql/README.md

   - Claims tables: `(DESYNPUF_ID, year)` (and any date/partition keys used in joins).
   - `beneficiary_summary`: `(DESYNPUF_ID, year)`, `BENE_RACE_CD`.
   - Premium tables: `(year)`.
-- With proper indexing/partitioning, aggregation should execute in **minutes to tens of minutes** on typical developer hardware; without them, runtimes may be substantially longer.
+- With proper indexing/partitioning, aggregation should execute in **4-6 hours** on a standard laptop with 16GB of RAM; without them, runtimes may be substantially longer like **Like 6 days**.
 - Use `EXPLAIN` / `EXPLAIN ANALYZE` to verify partition pruning and index use.

 ## Data/privacy
 - The SQL assumes de‑identified data and contains **no credentials or local file paths**.
 - If you publish loaders, keep secrets out of scripts and the repo history.

-## License
+## Copyright
-This project is licensed under the MIT License — see [`LICENSE`](LICENSE) for details.
+All content in this repository is copyright (c) 2025 Ryan Shaffer.
+All rights reserved.